We have completed over 8,000 TMS treatments since 2019.

 At Pasadena Neuropsychiatry, we also utilize BrainsWay’s patented Deep TMS™ treatment as an innovative and effective option to treat depression and OCD.

 At Pasadena Neuropsychiatry, we also utilizeBrainsWay’s patented Deep TMS™ treatment is an innovative and effective option to treat depression and OCD.

 DTMS in Pasadena for OCD

 The FDA recently cleared BrainsWay D™ to treat Obsessive-Compulsive Disorder (OCD) for patients who have not responded well to traditional treatment methods.
 BrainsWay TMS™ can reach the anterior cingulate cortex and medial prefrontal cortex, which are associated with OCD.
+No other TMS system in the US has clearance for treating OCD.
 Deep TMS has been shown to alleviate symptoms in peer-reviewed clinical studies.

 Theta Burst DTMS